jvgutierrez/httptuimon/README.md

-#httptuimon
+#HTTPTUIMON
-HTTP TUI monitor is a TUI based application that allows to monitor several UHTTP(S) URLs through a meaningful dashboard
+HTTP TUI monitor is a TUI based application that allows to monitor several HTTP(S) URLs through a meaningful dashboard

 ## Sample configuration
 ```